andraugust/andraugust.github.io/quantum-3.md

 $$

-As it turns out this equation has solutions for every value of $$E$$, including complex $$E$$, but only a small few of them normalize, the rest diverge and therefore don't represent physical states.
+It turns out that this equation has solutions for every value of $$E$$, including complex $$E$$, but only a small few of them normalize, the rest diverge and therefore don't represent physical states.
+The ones that converge _do_ represent physical states, and it's these states we're looking for.

-I won't derive the solution to this ODE for the normalizable states, but the result is that for each $$n \ge 0$$ the $$n$$th energy eigenvalue is
+Deriving the normalizable states requires a lot of math that isn't especially relevant to the physics, so I'll just present the results: for each $$0 \le n$$ the $$n$$th energy eigenvalue is

 $$